fbpx

 I found my favourite (to date) at Casa Africa on the coast in Taganana.
 More roughly chopped than most, just thinking about it now brings a smile to my stomach.

-Since you’re on an island, expect plenty of fish.
-Freshly caught and simply grilled, served with papas arrugadas and mojo or if you’re lucky almogrote.
+Since you’re on an island, expect plenty of fresh fish as the main ingredient.
+Freshly caught and simply grilled, fish comes served with papas arrugadas and mojo or if you’re lucky almogrote.

 More About Spanish Food and Drink